Responseless/GaragePi/README.md

 - Open / close the garage door with the press of a button.
 - See if garage door is currently open.
 - See history of when the door was opened or closed even when it wasn't opened/closed using the app.
+- Download entire history to CSV file
 - Garage door activity generates [IFTTT] events.
 - Responsive UI for both desktop and mobile use.
 - Show the RPI's internal temps because, well, I can.
-- Added Extra buttons to Auto close door after 15 and 30 seconds
+- Added Extra buttons to Auto close door after user specified seconds
 - Added API for remote calls without using web interface

 #### Planned Features